Bruno Ecuele Manga: Lorient

 During the 2010 summer transfer window, he joined FC Lorient for €2.5 million, and became a first team regular in Ligue 1 as a replacement for Laurent Koscielny who left Lorient for Arsenal.

 Ecuele Manga made his Lorient debut in the opening game of the season, making his first start, in a 2–2 draw against Auxerre.
 Ecuele Manga was soon sidelined after injuring his hamstring in training, an injury that caused him to miss two matches in late-November.
 His season was further disrupted in mid-February when he injured his thigh.
 After making his return in a 3–3 draw against Arles-Avignon on 12 March 2011, Ecuele Manga scored his first Lorient goal, in a 3–1 loss against Montpellier on 11 May 2011.
 In his first season at Lorient, Ecuele Manga scored once in thirty-one appearances for the club.

 Ecuele Manga's second season with the club started when he played as center-back in the first-twelve matches (including scoring his first goal of the season against Brest on 29 October 2011) until he was absent through injury and suspension.
 While on the sidelines, Ecuele Manga signed a new contract with the club, extending his deal until 2015.
 He made his return in early-December, in a 4–0 loss against Montpellier.
 On 17 March 2012, Ecuele Manga scored his second goal of the season, in a 2–1 win over Brest.
 Though scoring twice in thirty-two appearances in his second season, Ecuele Manga's agent announced that Ecuele Manga will stay at the club following a re–ignited interests from clubs around Europe.

+Ecuele Manga acquired French nationality by naturalization in July 2012.